Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Method: Physics-Informed Distillation of Diffusion Models

-where $\lambda_{\text{train}}$ is a tunable hyperparameter that balances generative fidelity and physical constraint satisfaction.
-The optimization is repeated until convergence, as described in Algorithm~\ref{alg:piddm_training}.
-The most relevant prior work is vanilla knowledge distillation~\cite{vanilladistillation}, which trains a student model to map noise to data using pairs sampled via deterministic samplers from a teacher diffusion model.
-However, this mapping is difficult to learn due to the high curvature of sampling trajectories, which produces noise–data pairs that are distant in Euclidean space~\cite{liu2023instaflow}.
-To address this, we adopt a linear diffusion process~\cite{lipman2023flow, liu2023rectifiedflow}, which yields smoother trajectories and enhances learnability.
-Beyond this setup, we further evaluate more advanced distillation strategies, including Rectified Flow~\cite{liu2023instaflow} and Distribution Matching Distillation~\cite{yin2024dmd}, which improve coupling and distribution alignment, respectively (see Table~\ref{tab:ablation_more_distillation} for more details).
+where $\lambda_{\text{train}}$ balances generative fidelity and physical constraint satisfaction.
+Unlike prior work \cite{bastek2025pdim, huang2024diffusionpde}, the residual is evaluated on final student outputs rather than posterior-mean surrogates $\mathbb{E}[\bm x_0 | \bm x_t]$, which makes the physical objective directly aligned with sample-level constraint satisfaction (see Table~\ref{tab:ablation_more_distillation}).
+Training is repeated until convergence (Algorithm~\ref{alg:piddm_training}).
+This noise-to-sample distillation is often difficult to learn due to the high curvature of sampling trajectories, yielding noise–data pairs that are far apart in Euclidean space~\cite{liu2023instaflow}.
+To reduce curvature and improve learnability, we adopt linear-flow distillation~\cite{lipman2023flow, liu2023rectifiedflow}, and we further evaluate Distribution Matching Distillation (DMD)~\cite{yin2024dmd}, Rectified Flow, and Consistency Model \cite{song2023consistencymodels} to strengthen coupling and distribution alignment.
+These choices produce consistent gains (see Table~\ref{tab:ablation_more_distillation}).

+To clarify the optimization mechanism, Appendix~\ref{app:pf-sampling} analyzes a low-rank Gaussian target, where the low-rank direction mimics a hard equality constraint in PDE problems.
+The main intuition is that diffusion training and posterior-mean guidance operate in score space along a noisy trajectory.
+Near the clean endpoint, the score component associated with the constrained direction becomes increasingly sharp, so small approximation errors in this component can persist as visible constraint violations in generated samples.
+PIDDM instead moves the physics penalty to data space after the endpoint sample is formed.
+The student therefore does not need to resolve the sharp score field at every noise level; it is trained to suppress the violating component of its final output directly.
+This explains why final-sample distillation can reduce sample-level PDE residuals, while our distributional fidelity claims remain empirical rather than an end-to-end theoretical guarantee.